The Ultimate Bathroom Tapware Buying Guide

 Wall Mounted Sets

-Wall-mounted sets is great for baths because they’re simple to install, operate, and best of all, they’re very affordable.
+Wall-mounted tap sets are great for baths because they’re simple to install and operate, and best of all, they’re very affordable.
 They comprise a spout and mixer mounted together on a backing plate and look very modern in their design.

 Bath Spouts & Wall Mixers

-Alternatively to wall-mounted sets are separate bath spouts with a wall mixer for control.
+An alternative to wall-mounted sets is separate bath spouts with a wall mixer for control.
 These are essentially the same as wall-mounted sets.
 However, they’re sold separately and involve more work to install.
-But, this option gives you the freedom to position the wall mixer anywhere you like for more convenient access.
+But this option gives you the freedom to position the wall mixer anywhere you like for more convenient access.

 View our wall taps and mixers